lulab/exSEEK_docs/get_started.md

 ## Prepare input files

-You can follow the following instrucstions to prepare data and config files before running some certain modules.
-You should prepare genome and annotation, put the input data in the right directory, fill in the data configuration file correcly.
+You can follow the following instrucstions to prepare data and config files before running some certain modules. **You should prepare genome and annotation, put the input data in the right directory, and fill in the data configuration file correcly.**

 Suppose the root directory is `exSEEK`.
 The dataset is called `cfRNA`.

+### For users starting from raw fastq data.

-### Genome and annotation directory
+#### Genome and annotation directory

 Download preprocessed genome annotations to `genome/hg38`

 Refer to the [documentation](pre-process/genome_and_annotations.md) for details.

-### Input data files
+#### Input data files

 | File name | Description |
 | :--- | :--- |